 “We want to deliver an end to end evening geared towards safety and how we can be there for each other,” she says.
 “Our mission is to encourage people to seek help, maintain connections and raise awareness while providing practical tools, such as our comprehensive parent resource, Mental Health 101.”

 Voting opens Monday 13 August for those aged 16 and over who live in the project’s area.
 Successful applicants are selected in October.

 For more details: Eileen Berry, Parent Guides Founder: Ph: 0407 542 655.
 Or use our contact form here.

 Get Your Tickets Now!

-Don’t forget to get your tickets for the play on the 29th of March, held at Sacred Heart College, Retreat Road, Newtown, VIC 3220.
+Don’t forget to get your tickets for the play on the 29th of March, held at Sacred Heart College, Retreat Road, Newtown.
+Conveniently located just a few minutes from Geelong.
 Join our Facebook Event and get your tickets above!